kerns/commander-v/README.md

 ## The Rest of the Story (Epilogue)

-As the story goes, a restless young boy from America once spent the better part of a year at sea in close quarters with Commander V. He was enthralled and ultimately transformed by the Commander's passion for tidiness, coherence and context.
+As the story goes, a restless boy spent the better part of a formative year at sea in close quarters with Commander V. He was enthralled and ultimately transformed by the Commander's passion for tidiness, coherence and context.

-As their time together came to an end, and the boy – who was becoming a man – turned toward home, he felt the pain of unpayable debt to the Commander.
+As their time together came to an end, and the boy – who was becoming a man – turned toward home, he felt the weight and pain of a debt that he never repay.
 Not for the year of food, shelter, and companionship – but for the most important thing he was ever given: the gift of a new, you could say, _different_ way of thinking.

-As he readied himself to leave, he turned to The Commander and offered this solemn promise: to one day pay tribute to his new friend and mentor of mentors.
-And to do whatever he could to make a world that would know and remember his name.
+As he readied himself to leave, he turned to The Commander and offered this solemn promise: to one day pay tribute to his new friend and chief mentor.
+And to do whatever he could to make a world that would know and forever remember his name.

 Today much of the world not only _knows_ The Commander's name – much of the world touches it, _literally_, **every day**.
-All of this is thanks to that man.

-That man's name? **STEVE JOBS**.
+All of this is thanks to that boy who became a man, a man _we_ remember as **STEVE JOBS**.
 His tribute?
 No less than the most indispensable and widely used combination of keyboard keys ever conceived of, and featured on every Mac since 1984: **Command + V**

 _Think about it._